 The Group's strategy is to grow the business organically and by acquisition as and when opportunities arise.
 Integral to this strategy is to focus on retail partners and pursue ongoing opportunities within the current brands owned and licensed by the Group.
-The current brands owned or licensed include Australis, Mode, Innoxa, Le Tan, Nailene, Fing'rs, Revlon Nails, In Essence, Oil Garden, Luma, Skin Republic and Cedel.
+The current brands owned or licenced include Australis, Mode, Innoxa, Le Tan, Helios, In Essence, Oil Garden, Cottage Oil, Skin Republic, Cedel and 2XP.